-- Financial Advisory-The fundamentals for continued M&A activity appear to remain in place.
+- Financial Advisory-The fundamentals for continued M&A activity, including technological disruption and low interest rates, appear to remain in place.
 We believe our Financial Advisory business is in a strong competitive position as demand continues for expert, independent strategic advice that can be levered across geographies and our range of capabilities.
 The global scale and breadth of our Financial Advisory business allows us to advise on a wide range of strategic and restructuring transactions across a variety of industries.
-In addition, we believe our businesses throughout the emerging markets position us for growth in these markets, while enhancing our relationships with, and the services that we can provide to, clients in other economies.
-We continue to invest for growth in our Financial Advisory business and to hire talented senior professionals selectively. - Asset Management-In the short to intermediate term, we expect most investor demand will come from defined benefit and defined contribution plans in developed economies because of their sheer scope and size.
+In addition, we believe our businesses throughout North America, Europe and the emerging markets position us for growth in these markets, while enhancing our relationships with, and the services that we can provide to, clients in other economies.
+We continue to invest in our Financial Advisory business by selectively hiring talented senior professionals and continuing to focus on our M&A and other advisory services. - Asset Management-In the short to intermediate term, we expect most investor demand will come through financial institutions, and from defined benefit and defined contribution plans in developed economies because of their sheer scope and size.
 Over the longer term, and depending upon local market conditions, we would expect an increasing share of our AUM to come from the developing economies around the globe, as their retirement systems evolve and individual wealth is increasingly deployed in the financial markets.
 Given our diversified investment platform and our ability to provide investment solutions for a global mix of clients, we believe we are positioned to benefit from opportunities across the asset management industry.
 We are continually developing and seeding new investment strategies that extend our existing platforms and assessing potential product acquisitions or other inorganic growth opportunities.
-Recent examples of growth initiatives include the following investment strategies: various Quantitative Equity strategies, an International Value strategy, a Global Equity Franchise strategy, a U.S. Systematic Equity strategy, and a Market Neutral Quantitative Equity strategy.
+Recent examples of growth initiatives include the following investment strategies: various Quantitative Equity strategies, an International Value strategy, a Global Equity Franchise strategy, and a U.S. Systematic Equity strategy.